 But we must identify our strengths to seek growth.

-In The Power of Character Strengths, Ryan Niemiec describes the process as each of us having 24 seeds, each representing a character strength.
+In The Power of Character Strengths, Ryan Niemiec and Robert McGrath (2019) describe the process as each of us having 24 seeds, each representing a character strength.

 Each seed is essential; it needs to be cared for, given water, sunlight, and good soil.
 Those that are ignored will not grow and will never reach their potential.

-Strength spotting is not only effective at identifying strengths and becoming part of the process of growth; it provides a positive experience, offering opportunities to connect with clients, friends, families, and colleagues.
+Strength spotting is not only effective at identifying strengths and becoming part of the process of growth; it also provides a positive experience, offering opportunities to connect with clients, friends, families, and colleagues.

 Real-Life Example of Strengths Interviewing

 Check out the following video and audio for two real-life examples of strength-spotting interviews: